(CNN)Here is a look at the life of J.K. Rowling, author of the Harry Potter book series.

-September 9, 1999 - The third book, "Harry Potter and the Prisoner of Azkaban," is published in the United States.
-It was released in the UK on July 8, 1999.
+July 8, 1999 - The third book, "Harry Potter and the Prisoner of Azkaban," is published in the United Kingdom.
+It comes out September 8, 1999, in the United States.

 1999 - Scholastic, the American publisher of the Harry Potter series, is sued by Nancy Stouffer on grounds of trademark infringement.
 Stouffer claims elements from the Harry Potter series were taken from her 1984 book "The Legend of Rah and the Muggles."